tuparev/SoftwareEtudes/README.md

 - `TypeNameDescribable` needs (usage) documentation.
 - `URL+BugFixes` needs tests.
 - `URL+CodableExtensions` needs documentation and tests
+- `PrettyJson` needs more tests and documentation.
+A working playground example will be perfect.
+- `Logger` needs more tests and documentation.

 ### Functionality enhancements

 ### New APIs

+### Testing
+- `MessageInterpreter` needs testing.
+- `Store` needs testing.